Robinpig/Note/docs/CS/Transaction.md

 #### Coordinator Failures in 3PC

 All state transitions are coordinated, and cohorts can’t move on to the next phase until everyone is done with the previous one: the coordinator has to wait for the replicas to continue.
 Cohorts can eventually abort the transaction if they do not hear from the coordinator before the timeout, if they didn’t move past the prepare phase.

 As we discussed previously, 2PC cannot recover from coordinator failures, and cohorts may get stuck in a nondeterministic state until the coordinator comes back.
 3PC avoids blocking the processes in this case and allows cohorts to proceed with a deterministic decision.

 The worst-case scenario for the 3PC is a network partition, shown in Figure 13-6.
 Some nodes successfully move to the prepared state, and now can proceed with commit after the timeout.
 Some can’t communicate with the coordinator, and will abort after the timeout.
 This results in a split brain: some nodes proceed with a commit and some abort, all according to the protocol, leaving participants in an inconsistent and contradictory state.

 While in theory 3PC does, to a degree, solve the problem with 2PC blocking, it has a larger message overhead, introduces potential contradictions, and does not work well in the presence of network partitions.
-This might be the primary reason 3PC is not widely used in practice.”
+This might be the primary reason 3PC is not widely used in practice.